GraceXu182/gracexu182.github.io/README.md

 * (2020.01 ~ 2021.06) : Mentored one first-year PhD student ([Qian Zhang](https://appliedmath.brown.edu/people/qian-zhang), Division of Applied Mathematics at Brown University) on the project - _"AOSLO-net: A deep learning-based method for automatic segmentation of retinal microaneurysms from adaptive optics scanning laser ophthalmoscope images”_ (Paper submitted to JBHI)

-* (2014.12~2016.06): Mentored one high school student intern (_Jacob Aranda_) from the [MET high school](http://www.themethighschool.org/) (Providence, RI, USA) on the project - _“Microscopic red blood cell image preprocessing and segmentation”_ with Python programming.
+* (2014.12~2016.06): Mentored one high school student intern (_Jacob Aranda_) from the [MET High School](http://www.themethighschool.org/) (Providence, RI, USA) on the project - _“Microscopic red blood cell image preprocessing and segmentation”_ with Python programming", Jacob is pursuing his B.S. degree in Computer Science at Rhode Island College (Providence, RI, USA).

 ## Professional Services